billbuchanan/appliedcrypto/unit07_tunnelling/lab/README.md

 ![esecurity](https://raw.githubusercontent.com/billbuchanan/esecurity/master/z_associated/esecurity_graphics.jpg)

 # Lab 7: Tunnelling and Web Security
-Objective: In this lab we will investigate the usage of SSL/TLS and VPN tunnels.
+Objective: In this lab we will investigate the usage of SSL/TLS and VPN tunnftels.

 YouTube Demo: https://youtu.be/ASCDJq4Wy9Y